 Most of you have suffered deeply as a result of growing up in the Worldwide Church of God, Philadelphia Church of God, or another totalistic, high demand offshoot.
 You have a lifetime of losses to grieve and it will take much time to be able to integrate your experiences into the whole of your life, and to be able to trust again.
-The healing journey is far from easy and fraught with ups and downs, but I pray that you will come to see your intrinsic worth and value as a unique individual, and that the real God of love will manifest His unconditonal love and grace to you.
+The healing journey is far from easy and fraught with ups and downs, but I pray that you will come to see your intrinsic worth and value as a unique individual, and that the real God of love will manifest His unconditional love and grace to you.
 May the articles on this website be helpful.

 By N. A. (former WCG member)